Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Control relevant observables

-and we construct the K-ROM for these observations from data collected at $u^a=-0.025$ and $u^b=0.075$ and two different initial conditions, respectively.
-In Figure~\ref{fig:Burgers}~(b) the comparison between the observation of the PDE solution and the K-ROM approximation is shown for a sinusoidal control.
-We see that the error is larger than in the ODE example \ref{ex:ODE_PBK16} but that the qualitative agreement is still very good.
-Due to the linearity and the lower dimension of the K-ROM (35), we achieve a speed-up of approximately 100 (cf.~Table~\ref{tab:Sampling}).
+where $y$ is the flow velocity and $p$ is the pressure, and with appropriately chosen boundary conditions.
+The problem is discretized using a finite volume method and the PISO scheme for time integration \cite{FP02}.
+All calculations are performed using the open source solver OpenFOAM \cite{JJT07}.

-\paragraph{2D Navier--Stokes equations.} As a second example, we consider the flow of a fluid around a cylinder described by the 2D incompressible Navier--Stokes equations at a Reynolds number of $Re = 100$ (see Figure~\ref{fig:vonKarman}~(a) for the problem setup):
+As a first example, we consider the widely studied flow around a cylinder at a Reynolds number of $Re = 100$ (see Figure~\ref{fig:vonKarman}~(a) for the problem setup).

-where $y$ is the flow velocity and $p$ is the pressure.
 The system is controlled via rotation of the cylinder, i.e., $u(t)$ is the angular velocity.
 The uncontrolled system possesses a periodic solution, the well-known \emph{von K\'{a}rm\'{a}n vortex street}.

-We now follow the same procedure as in the previous example.
-Instead of observing the full state, we observe the lift $C_l$ and the drag $C_d$ of the cylinder:

-where $p_{i}$ is the projection of the pressure onto the $i^{\mathsf{th}}$ spatial direction.
+In order to obtain a low-dimensional reduced model and achieve a high acceleration, we construct the K-ROM only for the control relevant quantities, i.e., the lift $L$ and drag force $D$ of the cylinder acting in vertical and horizontal direction, respectively.
 Additionally, we observe the vertical velocity at six different positions $(x_1,\ldots,x_6)$ in the cylinder wake (see Figure~\ref{fig:vonKarman}~(a)):